Property

 Exit/Closure feeTypically £75-£300.

-As always do your own research, but my take on it goes a little something like this.
+As always do your own research.
+We’ve gone into a lot more detail on this here, but here’s the quick version.
 If you find yourself in one of the following groups, it may just make sense to set up a limited company for your properties.

 • Flippers – If you buy property with the intention of selling it for a quick profit as an individual you usually pay income tax.
 However, if you do the same thing within a company structure you pay corporation tax, which is lower, particularly if you are a higher rate tax payer.